parvej-mosaraf/anonymous-messages/README.md

 # Anonymous Messages Platform

 A secure web application that allows users to receive anonymous messages through a unique, shareable link.
-Built with Flask and modern web technologies.
+Built with Flask, MongoDB, and modern web technologies.

 ## Features